Selvacoding/SpringBoot/README.md

 # SpringBoot
-spring data JPA and PostgreSQl
+creating REST APIs using spring data JPA and PostgreSQl